The Arts Club: Clubhouse

 The original club premises were at 17 Hanover Square, Mayfair.
 After thirty years there, the club moved nearby to its current accommodation, an 18th-century townhouse at 40 Dover Street, Mayfair, just north of the Ritz Hotel on Piccadilly, formerly the London home of the family of the Baron Stanley of Alderley.
 It was badly bombed in the Blitz and extensively rebuilt.
 In December 2020 the club opened its first international outpost in Dubai in the ICD Brookfield Place building, Ajaz Sheikh was named CEO of the Dubai Arts Club.
-In 2023, Mr Sheikh was named Group CEO for the Clubs.
+In 2023, Mr Sheikh was named Partner and Group CEO for the Clubs.

 Membership

 Current membership includes a number of Royal Academicians, architects, musicians, actors and writers.
 Prince Philip, Duke of Edinburgh was the Patron and Sir Peter Blake is the President of the Club.
 Current members include Grayson Perry, the photographer Tom Hunter, the actresses Gwyneth Paltrow and Kim Cattrall and also Ronnie Wood.
 Well known "non-artist" members include Richard Attenborough, Matthew Parris, and Henry Blofeld.

 As of 2012, the Club has no reciprocal clubs in the UK.
 However, a number of clubs outside the UK of similar character have reciprocal arrangements, including the Cercle de l'Union interalliée in Paris, The Arts and Letters Club of Toronto, the St. Botolph and Algonquin Clubs in Boston, the Cosmos Club in Washington DC, the Arts Club of Chicago and the Arts Club of Washington DC, and the Century Association, The Coffee House, National Arts Club and Salmagundi Club in New York.